EricL521/Soldier-Tycoon/README.md

 - Soldier Dropdown Menu added

 # Bug Tracker
-- Game sometimes crashes when a raider kills many workers and then the soldier kills the raider
+- Game sometimes crashes when a raider kills many workers and then the soldier kills the raider (remember to have a healthy ratio of soldiers to workers)